cs3217-2223/problem-set-4-tau-bar/README.md

    }
 }
 ```

+The pros of this is that this is the most straightforward way to implement colliisons between different bodies.
+It is easy for developers to understand the logic & flow of the program.

-However, a few issues arise with this implementation.
-Developers who add a new subclass might forget to add the new `case` within each of the subclasses, causing the program to not handle the collisions correctly.
+The cons of this is that developers who add a new subclass might forget to add the new `case` within each of the subclasses, causing the program to not handle the collisions correctly.
 This method also doesn’t follow the OCP principle, since we need to change the `collide(with: MSKPhysicsBody)` everytime we add a new type of physics body.

 ##### Double Dispatch.
 Another method is to use the double dispatch method.
 At compile time, the `collide(with: MSKPhysicsBody)` function is used, since we have no way of knowing what subclasses are colliding.
 Inside the `collide(with: MSKPhysicsBody)` method, we can call `body.collide(with: self)`: